TadiT7/treble_experimentations_wiki/Samsung-Galaxy-S10e-(Snapdragon).md

 # Samsung Galaxy S10e

-I daily drove havocOS 3.6 gsi for about a month and didn't get any major trouble.
-Autobrightness and mtp don't work tho.
+I've been driving Andre Yang's lineageOS for about 4 months, and had no major trouble, autobrightness doesn't work, neither does mtp, but everything else seems to work just fine.

 ## Steps to install